 In 2010, the Massachusetts Department of Transportation (MassDOT) launched their sustainability and environmental responsibility initiative to “green” the state transportation system, called GreenDOT.
 All branches of the Commonwealth’s transportation system (transit, air, highway and planning) are subject to the policies contained within the GreenDOT Initiative.
 Three state laws where passed which drive the need for this intiative: the Global Warming Solutions Act, The Healthy Transportation Compact, and the Leading by Example & Environmental Purchasing Policy.
 This policy was derived from these acts and is driven by their three primary objectives: (1) reduce greenhouse gas emissions, (2) promote healthy transportation options, and (3) support smart growth and development.
 In order to meet these objectives and to become a national leader in sustainability and transportation, MassDOT created an implementation plan in 2012 that outlines 7 themes (Air, Energy, Land, Materials, Planning Policy & Design, Waste, and Water) containing 16 Sustainability goals.
 As part of the GreenDOT policy, each indicator was given a priority for implementation.
 Indicators for immediate implementation are those that were to be implemented by 2013, medium-term by 2015 and long-range policy targets for 2020.
 The indicators are measurable tasks that describe sustainable practices.
 MART is working continuously to achieve the indicators and has accomplished many of them ahead of schedule.
 Some of the applicable indicators are joint responsibilities of MART, MassDOT, MRPC, or the municipality and they must work collaboratively to achieve success.

 Air: Fleet replacement plan so that old vehicles with lesser air quality standards are replaced with fuel efficient vehicles at higher emission standards.
-Plan to install electric vehicle charges at MART’s parking garages (2016).
+MART has electric vehicle chargers at MART’s parking garages.
+Ayer and Wachusett will get chargers in 2022.

 Land: MART uses low maintenance plants and minimally invasive techniques for weed control to minimize impacts to the land.
 MART also only plants native vegetation in its landscaping.